 Contrary to what people often assume copywriters don’t write physical content all day.

 In short, skilled copywriters are creatives who motivate readers to take action by writing copy and content for audience (customer) engagement.
 The Internet is heavily content-based.
 Copywriters are the superheroes who keep the net’s engine running.

-Whilst content writing days are always varied, here’s a snapshot of the tasks I perform on a regular basis as a copywriter.
+Whilst content writing days are always varied, here’s a snapshot of the tasks I perform on a regular basis as a creative copywriter in Perth.